Modpoll Modbus Master Simulator

 /dev/ttyS0, /dev/ttyS1 ... on Linux

-host Host name or dotted ip address when using MODBUS/TCP protocol
+HOST Host name or dotted IP address when using MDBUS/TCP protocol

 General options: